itrnka/ha-framework/docs/models.md

     /**
      * Bind relations.
      *
-     * This creates new model collection in background, appends model to this collection and call "bindRelations"
+     * This creates new models collection in background, appends model to this collection and call "bindRelations"
      * method on this collection.
      *
      * @param string[] $list List of method names in collection